josylad/EndSARS-Twitter-Bot/README.md

 This bot is built to support the EndSARS Police Brutality Campaign on Twitter.

-The Bot will reply any mentions (@endsarsbott) with EndSARS hashtags Reply Tweet!
+The Bot will reply any mentions (@SoroSokeBot) with EndSARS hashtags Reply Tweet!